 In addition, there may be issued patents of third parties that are infringed or are alleged to be infringed by our product candidates or proprietary technologies.
 Because some patent applications in the United States may be maintained in secrecy until the patents are issued, because patent applications in the United States and many foreign jurisdictions are typically not published until eighteen months after filing and because publications in the scientific literature often lag behind actual discoveries, we cannot be certain that others have not filed patent applications for technology covered by our own and inlicensed issued patents or our pending applications.
-Our competitors may have filed, and may in the future file, patent applications covering our product candidates or technology similar to ours.
-Any such patent application may have priority over our own and in-licensed patent applications or patents, which could further require us to obtain rights to issued patents covering such technologies.
+Our competitors may have filed, and may in the future file, patent applications or patents, which could further require us to obtain rights to issued patents covering such technologies.
 If another party has filed a U.S. patent application on inventions similar to those owned or in-licensed to us, we or, in the case of in-licensed technology, the licensor may have to participate, in the United States, in an interference proceeding to determine priority of invention.